Skip Navigation

 Education Pathways

-Please note that each partner has minimum admission requirements to be met in order qualify for transfer credits, which are assessed by the receiving partner institution.
+Please note that each receiving institution has minimum admission requirements in order to qualify for transfer credits, which are assessed by the receiving institution.

 For pathways to other Ontario post-secondary institutions, please visit ONTransfer.